mgunyho/tere/README.md

     For bash/zsh, put this in your `.bashrc` or `.zshrc`:

     ```sh
-    # you can choose a different name if you want
     tere() {
         local result=$(/path/to/tere "$@")
         [ -n "$result" ] && cd -- "$result"